 City Park in Levallois-Perret (Hauts-de-Seine), developed by AfterWork by Icade, JP Morgan Asset Management and Semarelp.
-Architecture firm: DGM & Associés imagin' IMAGIN'OFFICE: TURNKEY, FLEXIBLE office AND ECO-FRIENDLY WORKSPACES
+Architecture firm: DGM & Associés imagin' office ing office management for an entire building for companies wishing to do so.
+With a team of 20 peo-

+IMAGIN'OFFICE: TURNKEY, FLEXIBLE AND ECO-FRIENDLY WORKSPACES

-Launched in 2020, Imagin'Office is Icade's turnkey, flexible real estate solution which provides shared, collaborative and ecofriendly workspaces.
-The range of options includes private offices, co-working spaces, conference rooms and event areas, in addition to the possibility of outsourcing office management for an entire building for companies wishing to do so.
-With a team of 20 people, Imagin'Office welcomes some 1,500 members at its ten locations in the Paris region, Lyon and Bordeaux, where more than 400 events were organised in 2023.
+Launched in 2020, Imagin'Office is Icade's turnkey, flexible real estate solution which provides shared, collaborative and eco-friendly workspaces.
+The range of options includes private offices, co-working spaces, conference rooms and event areas, in addition to the possibility of outsourcing office management for an entire but ple, Imagin'Office welcomes some 1,500 members at its ten locations in the Paris region, Lyon and Bordeaux, where more than 400 events were organised in 2023.
 "The main advantage of our concept is that, at all our locations, we have dedicated office managers responsible for running the sites, supported by our digital platform to make day-to-day life easier.
 It's the right combination of human expertise and digital technology.
 Another advantage is that we are involved in major projects at a very early stage, so we can take part in urban mixed-use projects," explained Meryem Benabderrazik, Co-founder of Imagin'Office with Gaël Lebreton.
 Imagin'Office will open a second location in Lyon, in the heart of the Part-Dieu business district, in December 2024.
 It contributes to the economic aspect of urban development projects by providing solutions to large companies and start-ups alike.
 This is the case of iQspot, specialising in monitoring a building's energy consumption in order to optimise its value, whose headquarters is located in Imagin'Bordeaux on the premises of Caisse des Dépôts.
 The Imagin'Office team recently helped the young company to set up shop in the Paris region by providing space in Neuilly-sur-Seine (Hauts-de-Seine).